RedSpiderMkV/Windows-Time-Update/readme.md

 ###Usage

 Place the script in the startup folder and it'll run on boot.

-Only tested on Windows XP, not sure if UAC will kick in if run on Vista and above.
+Works on Windows XP.
+Not working on Vista or above as UAC kicks in, preventing the time/date update command from being run.